 Brian Grazer has been writing and producing smart, commercially successful movies and television programs for more than 25 years.
 He’s the man we can thank for Apollo 13, The Grinch, Frost/Nixon, J. Edgar, Splash, and A Beautiful Mind, which earned him an Oscar.
 He has also produced many of our favorite shows, including Parenthood, Friday Night Lights, 24, and Arrested Development.

-At the 2012 Adam Jeffrey Katz Memorial Lecture he sat down with Dr. Harold S. Koplewicz to discuss growing up with dyslexia.
+At the 2012 Adam Jeffrey Katz Memorial Conversation he sat down with Dr. Harold S. Koplewicz to discuss growing up with dyslexia.
 Here are some highlights from their conversation.

 What was it like going to school?